 OVPN previously only provided an Android app, requiring iOS users to use a third-party client.
 We’re happy to see iOS is fully supported now.

 It’s nice to see a VPN provider supporting so many different routers.
 Setting up a VPN client on your router gives you the benefit of connecting as many devices as you wish to the VPN server, regardless of the limit the provider places on simultaneous connections.
 This is particularly welcome with OVPN, as it only allows up to four simultaneous connections.
 That’s less than most.

 You can also purchase a pre-configured Vilfo VPN router for OVPN.

 OVPN also supports NAS devices.
 This is a manual connection configured through the GUI of each device (no native app).
 You can use the configuration generator to make things easier.
 OVPN provides detailed instructions on how to set up a client OpenVPN connection on each of the supported devices:

 - TrueNAS (formerly FreeNAS)

 OVPN provides a handy configuration downloader from your account page on OVPN’s website.
-You simply generate your keys, select the country, city, and server you want to connect to and then you can download a working WireGuard configuration file to set up your connection in the WireGuard client.
+You simply select the country, city, and server you want to connect to and then you can download a working OpenVPN configuration file to set up your connection in the OpenVPN client.

 Does this work?
 Yes, it does.
 Could it overwhelm greener users?
 Yes, it could.
-I think OVPN should support both OpenVPN and WireGuard within its client app.
-I have a hunch that’s the direction they’re taking, but only time will tell.
+I think OVPN should support both OpenVPN and WireGuard within its mobile client app.
+Still, many VPN providers opt to support only WireGuard on mobile.